jamesshore/quixote/ROADMAP.md

 ## To Do

+* Get rid of toString(actual)?
+* How do we compare ElementEdge and ElementPosition? (and vice-versa?)
 * ElementPosition: fail fast with non-sensical directions (e.g., left edge + 'x' dimension)
-* Get rid of toString(actual)?
+* Better message? "expected ... to be 10px left of right edge (xx), but was 135px to the left)

 ## Future Features
 * width and height constraints